dirigible-io/dirigible-io.github.io/samples/index.md

 * [Message Listener](complex_listener_queue.html) - create a **Listener** definition, which listens for events coming from a message queue and execute a JavaScript handler service
 * [BPMN Process](complex_process_console.html) - create a **BPMN Process** definition, with a simple Service step, which triggers a JavaScript handler service
 * [Bookstore Application](complex_bookstore.html) - create a full-stack application for Books management - database, persistence, web service and user interface.
+* [Embedded Dirigible](complex_embedded.html) - embed Dirigible into an arbitrary Java application with specific requirements for the architecture, infrastructure and lifecycle management e.g. SpringBoot, Jakarta EE, etc.